Selling your products or services online is your first step in going digital.

-Finally, selling online opens up plenty of interesting opportunities to interact with customers.
+Finally, adding an online sales channel opens up plenty of interesting opportunities to interact with customers.
 You can offer even better customer service, use discount codes, and redesign the customer journey.

-It also provides great business opportunities as you may find that selling online is more profitable than selling in person.
+It also provides great business opportunities as you may find that selling items is more profitable than selling in person.

 If you’re going to start selling online, it’s likely you aren’t keen on spending half of your revenue on the selling platform.
 There are usually two options when it comes to selling online: marketplaces and self-hosted platforms.

-Marketplaces are sites like Craigslist, eBay and Amazon that allow you to sell products online through their platform.
-The main issue is that the fees can be high and you won’t have much control of the customer interaction and journey.
+Online marketplaces and apps like Poshmark, Ruby Lane, Bonanza, Etsy, Craigslist, eBay, Facebook Marketplace and Amazon allow you to sell products online through their platform.
+The main issue is that listing fees, final value fees or Paypal fees can be high and you won’t have much control of the customer experience and journey.

-Self-hosted platforms like Shopify, Magento or a plug-in on your own website means you have a lot more control over the customer interaction - but you will need to do all the marketing all yourself.
+Self-hosted platforms like Shopify, Magento or a plug-in e-commerce website mean you have a lot more control over the customer experience and the monthly fees you pay.

-As a small business, the best way to sell online is to host your shop on your own website.
+As a small business owner, the best way to sell online is to host your shop on your own website.
 This allows you to track the metrics that are most important, customise the shop as you like it and adjust settings whenever you want to.

 It also adds authority and makes it easier for customers to find you.

-This is what we offer at Pomelo Pay: your own Pomelo Shop that is completely free to use.
-You can customise it as you like, add your products in a flash and easily integrate it into your website through a link or QR code.
+This is what we offer at Pomelo Pay: your own Pomelo shop that is completely free to use.
+You can customise your e-commerce site, add your products quickly and easily integrate it into your website through a link or QR code.